herd/herdtools7/pac_tests/notes/notes3.md

 depend of the modifier, and nothing is write in case of failure).
-This is because according to the Arm ARM the output value in `x0` contains in it's most significant bits the exclusive `OR` of the pac field of `x0` and the pac field of `ComputePAC(x, X[1, 64])`, so the output has a syntactic dependency even if the ASL code raise a fault if this pac field is not equal to a constant 7 lines after this EOR.
+This is because according to the Arm ARM the output value in `x0` contains in it's most significant bits the exclusive `OR` of the pac field of `x0` and the pac field of `ComputePAC(x, X[1, 64], ...)`, so the output has a syntactic dependency even if the ASL code raise a fault if this pac field is not equal to a constant 7 lines after this EOR.

 ### `ldr` instruction:

 Load instruction, in case we use virtual addresses, may have some additional dependencies to check that the virtual address is canonical.
 These dependencies are present also without Pointer Authentication, but PAC allow to generate non canonical pointers.
-To do this we must add a branching exent at each load that depend of the input address, and an intrinsic control dependency between this event and the load event each times we see an `ldr` instruction.
+To do this we must add a branching event at each load that depend of the input address, and an intrinsic control dependency between this event and the load event each times we see an `ldr` instruction.